• Skip to primary navigation

 Other bills she introduced were AB 25, a bill for the registration and licensing of graduate nurses.
 This bill was passed, vetoed and sustained.
 It was vetoed because it did not specify standards, but in an article in the Carson City Appeal on February 6, 1920, Governor Boyle stated that this bill was vetoed at the request of the nurses who did not like it.

-• AB 271 (Chapter 234) referred to the crime of rape and raised the age of consent of females to age of eighteen.
+AB 271 (Chapter 234) referred to the crime of rape and raised the age of consent of females to age 18.
 The bill passed.
-An attempt to raise the age of consent from sixteen to eighteen had been presented at the four previous sessions and had been tabled each time.
-That age of consent still stands today.
+An attempt to raise the age of consent from 16 to 18 had been presented at the four previous sessions and was tabled each time.
+That age of consent stands today.

 One of the bills brought before the 1919 Legislature would grant the right of marriage between Caucasians and Indians.
 Mrs. Hurst, according to the Reno Evening Gazette, was the chief opponent of the measure.
 She was quoted as saying “I do not believe in the intermingling of races.”
 The measure passed and became a law.